felangel/bloc/packages/flutter_bloc/README.md

 ```

 At this point we have successfully separated our presentational layer from our business logic layer.
 Notice that the `CounterPage` widget knows nothing about what happens when a user taps the buttons.
 The widget simply tells the `CounterBloc` that the user has pressed either the increment or decrement button.

-## Dart Versions

-- Dart 2: >= 2.0.0

-## Examples

-- [Counter](https://felangel.github.io/bloc/#/fluttercountertutorial) - an example of how to create a `CounterBloc` to implement the classic Flutter Counter app.
-- [Form Validation](https://github.com/felangel/bloc/tree/master/examples/flutter_form_validation) - an example of how to use the `bloc` and `flutter_bloc` packages to implement form validation.
-- [Bloc with Stream](https://github.com/felangel/bloc/tree/master/examples/flutter_bloc_with_stream) - an example of how to hook up a `bloc` to a `Stream` and update the UI in response to data from the `Stream`.
-- [Infinite List](https://felangel.github.io/bloc/#/flutterinfinitelisttutorial) - an example of how to use the `bloc` and `flutter_bloc` packages to implement an infinite scrolling list.
-- [Login Flow](https://felangel.github.io/bloc/#/flutterlogintutorial) - an example of how to use the `bloc` and `flutter_bloc` packages to implement a Login Flow.
-- [Firebase Login](https://felangel.github.io/bloc/#/flutterfirebaselogintutorial) - an example of how to use the `bloc` and `flutter_bloc` packages to implement login via Firebase.
-- [Github Search](https://felangel.github.io/bloc/#/flutterangulargithubsearch) - an example of how to create a Github Search Application using the `bloc` and `flutter_bloc` packages.
-- [Weather](https://felangel.github.io/bloc/#/flutterweathertutorial) - an example of how to create a Weather Application using the `bloc` and `flutter_bloc` packages.
-The app uses a `RefreshIndicator` to implement "pull-to-refresh" as well as dynamic theming.
-- [Todos](https://felangel.github.io/bloc/#/fluttertodostutorial) - an example of how to create a Todos Application using the `bloc` and `flutter_bloc` packages.
-- [Timer](https://felangel.github.io/bloc/#/fluttertimertutorial) - an example of how to create a Timer using the `bloc` and `flutter_bloc` packages.

 ## Gallery